Kredwi/KredwiDiscordBot/README.md

 - `/addrole` - If the bot's role is lower than the other roles, the bot goes offline.
 - `/removerole` - If the bot's role is lower than the other roles, the bot goes offline.
 - `/cat`, `/dog`, `/fox`, `/panda` - Sometimes the image does not appear.
-There is no automatic deletion of commands when deleting a command.
+- It is impossible to change the bot language if `Server Community` is not enabled There is no automatic deletion of commands when deleting a command.

 ## Commands